 We not only provide honeybees and supplies to beekeepers throughout Alaska, but we are also provide quality customer assistance, advice, and beekeeping education.
 We hold two beekeeping courses in the spring, which we highly recommend.
 Throughout the season, we receive many questions on beekeeping; we have placed many of the common ones here as well as other articles that you may find useful.
 We have categorized the material by month.
 All of the material is also available through a topical guide.

 South-central Alaska Beekeepers Association is a group of beekeepers that get together each month in Eagle River just outside Anchorage.
-Our membership is about 160 members.
+Our membership is about 180 members.
 It is a great group of people who share an enthusiasm for beekeeping.
 They now have a website of their own, www.sababeekeepers.com.
-They also have a Facebook group called SABA Discussion Group as well as a SABA page.

-We also offer a more advanced beekeeping class on the 18th of February.
+This year our goal is to teach advanced class topics at each SABA meeting instead of having a dedicated class.
 Topics include swarm management techniques, 2 queen hive management, bee yard efficiency tips, Harvest and Processing information to get you done without spending ages of time at the tasks.
-We also have discussion on winter preparation for hives.
-Cost is $45 Class runs from shortly after 11 O'clock until about 5.

 When we started our business, our primary focus was on obtaining an abundant supply of the highest quality honey that we could gather from the homestead.
 As the land has slowly recovered from the fire that swept through our area, our focus has gradually shifted from producing honey as our main product to diversifying into the sale of equipment and bees to other beekeepers.
 Over the years we have steadily reduced the number of hives that we run during the busy summer.
 Virginia's battle with cancer helped us to focus on the importance of spending time with our growing children.
 The reduction of the number of hives has allowed us to take advantage of the summertime for family activities.
 We still produce a fair bit of honey and strive to have a supply available throughout the year.
 We sell directly from our house in Big Lake.